monome/docs/norns/study-4b.md

 end
 ```

 Behold!
+We have eight notes which trigger when any 'playhead' passes our 'north' position.

+Note:

-We have eight notes which trigger when we pass our 'north' position.
-Note that we draw a low-level marker for this with `a:led(i, 1, 5)`.
-But what if we want to automate our play?
+- We draw a low-level marker for this with `a:led(i, 1, 5)`.
+- We never allow the 'playhead' to occupy the north position, forcing it either behind or ahead to simulate a 'pluck'.

+This is a very simple and fun interaction, so what if we want to automate our play?

 ### expanding: cycle {#expanding-cycle}